luigibonati/mlcolvar/plumed_interfaces/README.md

 - The test scripts use environment-specific paths and executable names.
 Update these paths before running the tests.
 - The test inputs themselves include pre-trained model files and PLUMED input files for the available modes.
 - The `LOAD FILE=...` directive in the PLUMED input files references the corresponding `*.cpp` interface source file.
-- that the scripts are designed to be run from a folder within the mlcolvar root folder (e.g., mlcolvar/aux, which is ignored by git).
+- The scripts are designed to be run from a folder within the mlcolvar root folder (e.g., mlcolvar/aux, which is ignored by git).

 ### How to use the tests